Graskop

 Graskop is a small town in Mpumalanga province, South Africa.
-It was set up in the 1880s as a gold mining camp but it now serves as a tourist destination and the timber industry.
+It was established in the 1880s as a gold mining camp but it now serves as a tourist destination and the timber industry.
 “God’s Window”, a scenic view from the escarpment of the Lowveld below, is located outside the town.

 Graskop is 14 km south-east of Pilgrim's Rest and 28 km north of Sabie.
-It was laid out between 1880 and 1890 on a farm belonging to Abel Erasmus, Native Commissioner of the Transvaal Republic.
 The name is Afrikaans for grassy hillock.
-Originally it was a mining camp.
 It is the best place to view the "Edge of the Lowveld", with a sudden drop of 700 metres.

-Potholes at Bourke's Luck near Graskop.